highperch/CodePathWeek2Carousel/README.md

  * [x] Settings
   * [x] User can dismiss the settings screen.
   * [x] User can log out
+  * [x] Optional: Tapping the Sign Out button presents a UIAlertController that gives options to Sign Out or Cancel Using UIAlertController
+   * [x] Tapping the Cancel option dismisses the UIAlertController
+   * [x] Tapping the Sign Out returns the user to the NavigationController of the Intro screen
  * [ ] Optional: Learn more about Carousel
   * [ ] Optional: Show the "Learn more about Carousel" button in the photo timeline.
   * [ ] Optional: Tap the X to dismiss the banner